Chapter 1. An Introduction |

 g++ -o hello -Wall hello.cc

-The -o option specifies the name of the executable program created from compiling and linking the source file hello.cc.
-The executable file is created within the current directory.
+option specifies the name of the executable program created from compiling and linking the source file hello.cc

 WARNING

-instead of that specified above.
-If you make this mistake, there will be no warning and the compiler will create the executable named mypgm.cc which overwrites your sourcefile.
+![]() | Be very careful using this command.
+It is not unusual to accidentally enter something similar to g++ -o mypgm.cc -Wall mypgm.cc instead of that specified above.
+If you make this mistake, there will be no warning and the compiler will create the executable named |

 Execution